How to Overcome Obsession with 6 Tips

-I say this because chances are, it’s taking over your reality.
-The more you isolate yourself with being obsessed with something that doesn’t affect you personally, the more you become depressed and distracted from life.
-It can be really toxic.
+It can be really toxic when obsession takes over.
+I say this because chances are, it's taking over your reality.
+The more you isolate yourself with being obsessed with something that doesn't affect you personally, the more you become depressed and distracted from life.

 Hence when you become addicted to a tv show.
 You want to learn more about them, fantasize about them and even create your own fan versions (fanart or fanfiction) of the tv show.
 Or even making it your social media profile pic and joining fan pages.

 It doesn't have to be a tv show or a type of media.
 You could fall in love with someone, your ex or a celebrity for example.
 That's why it's best to only obsess for a while but then go back to focusing on reality.

 Here are my ways on how I personally got over my toxic obsession and how you can too.
 Also, because you can obsess over anything, I'm going to restrict it as "subject".